-Steele’s work has been in over 80 solo exhibits in galleries and museums in the U.S. and Europe.
-Her paintings have been in over 100 juried and invitational including the currently touring Speaking Volumes / Transforming Hate, and scores of group shows.
+Steele’s work has been in over 80 solo exhibits in galleries and museums in the U.S. as well as Europe.
+Her paintings have also been in over 100 juried and invitational show including the currently touring Speaking Volumes / Transforming Hate, and scores of group shows.

 A monograph of Steele's work (essay by curator Terry Kohn) was published in 1994.
 A second book, Blueprints for Paradise, was published in conjunction with an eighty-piece retrospective at The Berman Museum in 2005 (curators Lisa Tremper Hanover and Susan Shifrin.)